Shades of gray: Ash gray

 Displayed in the adjacent image is the color ash gray.

-The color ash gray is a representation of the color of ash.
+The color ash gray is a representation of the color of ash; also known (from its name in Latin language) as cinereous.

 The first recorded use of ash gray as a color name in English was in 1374.

 Battleship gray

 The color battleship gray is displayed in the adjacent image.
 It is so called because the color is the shade of gray from the specular micaceous hematite paint used for rustproofing iron and steel battleships.

 The normalized color coordinates for battleship gray are identical to old silver, first recorded as a color name in English in 1905.

 Gunmetal

 Gunmetal is a shade of gray that has a bluish purple tinge.
 It describes the color of several metals used in industrial applications, such as tarnished gunmetal, or parkerized steel.

+Lead gray

+Lead gray is a shade of gray resembling the color of a lead nodule.
+This color is widely used as a wall paint color.

 Charcoal

 Charcoal is a color that is a representation of the dark gray color of burned wood.

 The first recorded use of charcoal as a color name in English was in 1606.